buildbot/buildbot/master/docs/manual/configuration/report_generators/formatter_function.rst

 .. py:currentmodule:: buildbot.reporters.message

-This formatter can be used to generate arbitrary messages according to arbitrary calculations.
+This formatter can be used to generate arbitrary messages bodies according to arbitrary calculations.

 As opposed to :ref:`MessageFormatterRenderable`, more information is made available to this reporter.
+As opposed to :ref:`MessageFormatterFunctionRaw`, only the message body can be customized.

 .. py:class:: MessageFormatterFunction(function, template_type, want_properties=True, wantProperties=None, want_steps=False, wantSteps=None, wantLogs=None, want_logs=False, want_logs_content=False)